-Vent length for models CTHN-80 thru 200 should be limited to less than 20' (6m).
-Vent length for models CTHN40, 60 should be limited to less than 10' (3m).
+Vent length should be limited to less than 20' (6 m).
 If using extended heater lengths or vent lengths greater than 20' (6 m), condensation will form in the vent pipe.
 Insulation and additional sealing measures (high temperature silicone at all seams) are required.
 Optional heat exchanger beyond minimum lengths is considered as vent length for length determination.
 Subtract 15' (4.6 m) of maximum allowed vent or duct length per vent elbow if more than two are used.